-Performance Indicator Target for 2015 Assumptions Notes Maintaining the quality of the I Processing of registration appli - I Applications received through the UK route to registration processed within 15 working days.
+Performance Indicator Target for 2016 Assumptions Notes Maintaining the quality of the I Processing of registration appli - Applications received through the UK route to registration processed within 15 working days.
 90% of applications processed within 15 working days.
-The annual number of applications likely to remain static at approximately 900 Increased for 2015 based on 2013/2014 output.
-Applications received through the automatic European route to registration processed within 15working days.
+Trends suggest continuing increase.
+1,031 new applications Applications received through the automatic European route to registration processed within 15working days.
 90% of applications processed within 15 working days.
-The number of applications likely to remain static at approximately 700 per annum.
-Increased for 2015 based on 2013/2014 output information.
-Reinstatements & Readmissions.
+Trends suggest continuing increase.
+965 new applications Reinstatements & Readmissions.
 90% of reinstatements and readmissions processed within 5 working days.
-The number of applications likely to remain static at approximately 700 per annum.
-Despite increase in 2014, left at 700, we will be running communication campaigns to try and ensure the numbers removed do not reach the same level as 2014.
+Trends suggest a similar number is likely in 2016.
+However as the total number on the Register increases the percentage of architects not paying the fee in time is also likely to increase.
+1,656 applications to re-join the Register We will be running communication campaigns to try and ensure the numbers removed does not reach the same level as 2015.
+This will include sending out a text message reminder to all those left to pay close to the deadline.
 Maintaining the qualifications of Processing applications for the nd listing of qualifications at EU level Average no. of weeks to complete initial scrutiny of prescription applications.
 95% of applications initially scrutinised within three weeks.
-ARB is likely to receive in the region of 15-20 applications for prescription/to renew prescription during the 2014/2015 cycle, which is similar to the 2013/2014 cycle.
+ARB is likely to receive in the region of 15-20 applications for prescription/to renew prescription during the 2015/2016 cycle, which is similar to the 2014/2015 cycle.
 Average no. of weeks taken between an application being received to it being considered by the Committee for the first time.
 95% within eight weeks.
-ARB is likely to receive in the region of 15-20 applications for prescription/to renew prescription during the 2014/2015 cycle, which is similar to the 2013/2014 cycle.
-Average no. of weeks taken for an annual monitoring submission to be considered by the Committee for the first time.
-95% within eight weeks.
-ARB is likely to receive in the region of 40 annual monitoring submissions during the 2014/2015 cycle
+ARB is likely to receive in the region of 15-20 applications for prescription/to renew prescription during the 2015/2016 cycle, which is similar to the 2014/2015 cycle.

+Average no. of weeks taken for 95% within eight weeks.
+ARB is likely to receive in the an annual monitoring submission region of 50 annual to be considered by the monitoring submissions Committee for the first time. during the 2015/2016 cycle which is similar to 2014/2015.

-Performance Indicator Target for 2015 Assumptions Notes ARB to have processed responses to all queries regarding the UK's notifications to the European Commission within two weeks of receipt.
-100% It is anticipated that the UK will make 4-5 notifications to the European Commission during the 2014/2015 cycle which is higher than in 2012/2013.
+Performance Indicator Target for 2016 Assumptions Notes ARB to have processed responses to all queries regarding the UK's notifications to the European Commission within two weeks of receipt.
+100% It is anticipated that the UK will make 4-5 notifications to the European Commission during the 2015/2016 cycle which is similar to the 2014/2015 cycle.
 ARB to have scrutinised and reviewed European notifications within the two-month consultation period set out in the European Commission's Notification Procedures.
-100% In previous years, the number of European notifications has fluctuated widely.
-On the basis of European Commission data, and due to the revision of the notification process where notifications were frozen for six months, it is anticipated that at least 50- 60 notifications will need to be processed in 2015.
-It is anticipated that the UK will need to notify 4-5 new qualifications and 10-15 title changes.
-Maintaining the standards of c Managing the complaints proc onduct and practice of architect ess ts: Complaints in office - No. of weeks from date of receipt of a formal complaint to Investigations Panel referral or closure.
+100% It is anticipated that at least 50 notifications will need to be processed in 2016.
+It is anticipated that the UK will need to notify 4-5 new qualifications and 10 title changes.
+Maintaining the standards of c Managing the complaints proce - ects: Complaints in office - No. of weeks from date of receipt of a formal complaint to Investigations Panel referral or closure.
 80% referred to the Investigations Panel or closed within sixteen weeks.
-160 complaints are dealt with. (no increase from 2014) Complaints with the Investigations Panel - No. of weeks from referral of case to issue of final decision.
+160 complaints are dealt with.
+Complaints with the Investigations Panel - No. of weeks from referral of case to issue of final decision.
 80% within twelve weeks.
-70 decisions are made. (no increase from 2014) PCC Hearing date - No. of weeks from Investigations Panel final decision to production of Board solicitor's Report.
+70 decisions are made.
+PCC Hearing date - No. of weeks from Investigations Panel final decision to production of Board solicitor's Report.
 80% within twelve weeks.
 33 reports are produced.
-(10% increase from 2014) PCC Hearing date - No. of weeks from receipt of Board solicitor's Report to PCC hearing.
+PCC Hearing date - No. of weeks from receipt of Board solicitor's Report to PCC hearing.
 80% within sixteen weeks.
 29 hearings are scheduled.
-(10% increase from 2014)